agrant16/path-algorithm-visualizer/README.md

 # Path Algorithm Visualizer

 ![Gif of Dijkstra's with walls](https://github.com/agrant16/path-algorithm-visualizer/blob/master/path-visualizer-gif.gif)
+* An older version of the application, but still a good demo.*

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is built using React.js and Bootstrap through react-bootstrap.